opral/monorepo/rfcs/001-core-architecture.md

 #### Proposal

-A git-based editor that combines the collaboration of cloud-based solutions with the simplicity of a local-first solution and the collaboration of git is an order of magnitude better than existing solutions.
-Think of a combination of Figma and VSCode.
-VSCode brings out-of-the-box git and local file support while Figma brings ease of use to the table by running in the browser.
+A git-based editor that combines the collaboration of cloud-based solutions with the simplicity of a local-first solution.
+Think of a combination of Figma and VSCode: VSCode brings out-of-the-box git and local file support while Figma brings ease of use to the table by running in the browser.
 A working proof of concept can be found [here](https://inlang-web-app-demo-5kw9a.ondigitalocean.app/git/https://github.com/inlang/demo/in-editor).

 ##### Pros